sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - `<string.h>`: `strlen`, `strcpy`, `strncpy`, `strcmp`, `strcat`, `strchr`, `strstr`, `strtok`
 - Block memory operations: `memcpy`, `memmove`, `memset`, and `memcmp`
 - `<ctype.h>` classification, buffer sizes, truncation, and safe string building with `snprintf`

+**Worked example:** a small string toolkit — length, copy, compare, search — written by hand and then replaced with the library versions, including the crash that follows from writing to a string literal.

 [🗒️Lecture Notes (HTML)](../files/c/Week_14_Strings_and_Character_Handling.html)